Bringing out the best in your Board

 • How will your board implement ESG initiatives in the short-term and long-term?

-Transparency and Disclosure: successful boards must provide accurate and timely information to stakeholders, including a disclosure of the company’s finances.
+Transparency and disclosure: successful boards must provide accurate and timely information to stakeholders, including a disclosure of the company’s finances.

 • What systems are in place to mandate reporting?